m-col/gitja/DOCUMENTATION.md

             file.html
             commit.html

-The top-level folder, here `templateDirectory`, is that which is specified in the config file.
+The top-level folder, here `template`, is that which is specified in the config file.

 Files ending in ".html" directly within that folder have access to the *index scope*, and are each parsed exactly once and output into the output directory